Chia-Network/chia-docs/docs/resources/faq.md

 The wallet no longer automatically adds unknown CATs wallets for CATs that may have been airdropped to your wallet.
 This is to help ensure that syncing doesn’t slow down with all the additional CATs that could suddenly show up.
 It is recommended that you use a tail database to look up and add.
 We understand that this will add some extra work to know which CATs to add wallets for and set them up manually.
 We do hope to improve upon this experience Soon™

-### Why does the 1.3 beta show a version 1.2.12?

-This is the way our tools work today.
-Just make sure when you submit feedback or an issue in Github to use the app version (1.2.12 dev269) when reporting it so we know exactly which version you're running.

 ### How can I make a coin that may only be spent until a certain timestamp or block height?

 Chialisp does not directly enable this capability.
 There are only conditions to make a coin that may be spent _after_ a certain timestamp or block height.
 Coin spends can only become valid; they can never become invalid.